Vancouver: Theatre

-Prominent theatre companies in Vancouver include the Arts Club Theatre Company on Granville Island, and Bard on the Beach.
-Smaller companies include Touchstone Theatre, and Studio 58.
-The Cultch, The Firehall Arts Centre, United Players, Pacific and Metro Theatres, all run continuous theatre seasons.
-Theatre Under the Stars produces shows in the summer at Malkin Bowl in Stanley Park.
-Annual festivals that are held in Vancouver include the PuSh International Performing Arts Festival in January and the Vancouver Fringe Festival in September.
+Prominent theatre companies in Vancouver include the Arts Club Theatre Company, which operates three venues, including one on Granville Island, and Bard on the Beach, a large summer Shakespeare festival.
+Smaller professional companies include Touchstone Theatre, the Cultch, Pacific Theatre, and Firehall Arts Centre.
+Non-professional theatre organizations include United Players and Metro Theatre, and Theatre Under the Stars, which produces musicals in the summer at Malkin Bowl in Stanley Park.
+Annual festivals held in Vancouver include the PuSh International Performing Arts Festival in January and the Vancouver Fringe Festival in September.

 The Vancouver Playhouse Theatre Company operated for fifty years, ending in March 2012.

 Dance

-Vancouver is home to Ballet BC, a ballet company whose principle venue is the Queen Elizabeth Theatre.
-Ballet BC was founded in 1986 and is currently British Columbia's only ballet company.
+Vancouver is home to Ballet BC, a ballet company whose principal venue is the Queen Elizabeth Theatre.
+Ballet BC was founded in 1986 and is British Columbia's only ballet company.

 The Scotiabank Dance Centre, a converted bank building on the corner of Davie and Granville, functions as a gathering place and performance venue for Vancouver-based dancers and choreographers.
 Dances for a Small Stage is a semi-annual dance festival.

 Film

-The Vancouver International Film Festival, which runs for two weeks each September, shows over 350 films and is one of the larger film festivals in North America.
-The VIFF Centre venue, the Vancity Theatre, runs independent non-commercial films throughout the rest of the year, as do the Pacific Cinémathèque, and the Rio theatres.
+The Vancouver International Film Festival, which runs for two weeks each September, shows over 350 films and is one of North America's most prominent film festivals.
+The VIFF Centre venue, the Vancity Theatre, runs independent non-commercial films throughout the rest of the year, as do the Cinematheque and the Rio theatres.

-Films set in Vancouver

-Vancouver has become a major film location, known as Hollywood North, as it has stood in for several U.S. cities.
+Vancouver has become a significant film location, known as Hollywood North, as it has stood in for several U.S. cities.
 However, it has started to appear as itself in several feature films.
 Among films set in the city and its surroundings are the 1994 US thriller Intersection, starring Richard Gere and Sharon Stone; the 2007 Canadian ghost thriller They Wait, starring Terry Chen and Jaime King; and the acclaimed Canadian 'mockumentary' Hard Core Logo, and was named the second-best Canadian film of the last 15 years, in a 2001 poll of 200 industry voters, performed by Playback.
 Genie Award-winning filmmaker Mina Shum has filmed and set several of her internationally released features in Vancouver, including the Sundance-screened Long Life, Happiness & Prosperity (2002).